What You Want to Know

 What company do you use for your travel medical insurance?

-We were pleasantly surprised to discover we could maintain our MSP (BC health care) coverage while traveling abroad.
+We’ve maintained our MSP (BC health care) coverage while traveling abroad.
 Through BCAA (the BC auto club) we bought a travel rider to go along with our provincial policy, so for the first time we’re traveling with really comprehensive insurance.
 Before we became Canadians, we used to use high-deductible travel policies intended for catastrophic injury.
 With our current plan we can pop by a doctor anytime, anywhere for no charge.
 Fortunately we haven’t had any medical problems, but it’s comforting to know that we’re covered for anything.